Mardia-Enterprises/Fulcrum_main/backend/vector_search_mistral/README.md

 - Maximum file size for Mistral OCR API may be limited (typically 50MB)
 - NLTK download may fail due to SSL certificate issues (automatic fallback implemented)
 - OpenAI API usage incurs costs based on token consumption
+- Person detection may not work perfectly for uncommon names or ambiguous queries

 ## Future Improvements